wellspringcp/wellspring/07-military/07-military.md

 ### Guiding principles:

 War shall be waged solely for the preservation of the persons and property of `WS`'s residents and territory, and no further.
-Wars of outrage over immoral actions taken by other polities shall not be the concern of Utopia.
-WS shall have no openly declared military alliances - all military alliances shall be phrased as `casus belli` assets under `WS`'s protection.
+Wars of outrage over immoral actions taken by other polities shall not be the concern of `WS`. `WS` shall have no openly declared military alliances - all military alliances shall be phrased as `casus belli` assets under `WS`'s protection.

 Any war must be on the basis of a casus belli, and should the enemy actor cease to violate the casus belli, the war shall be brought to a graceful end as speedily as is humanly possible.
 The aim of war shall be the protection of a casus belli asset, and/or the elimination/exhaustion of an entity's ability to pose a threat to some number of casus belli assets.